akrolicki/react-boilerplate/README.md

 # Libraries and technologies used

+- vite
+- react
 - typescript
-- react
 - react-router
+- jest
+- storybook
 - reduxjs toolkit (slices + listeners middleware - depending on specific project it can be removed or replaced with ex.
 RTK Query)
 - tailwindcss
 - clsx
-- vite
 - prettier
 - eslint
 - husky + lint-staged (precommit hooks)
-- jest

 TODO: